 An instance of KineticLaw can contain a list of one or more Parameter objects (Section 4.9) which define new parameters whose identifiers can be used in the math formula.
 As discussed in Section 3.3.1, reactions introduce local namespaces for parameter identifiers, and within a KineticLaw object, a local parameter whose identifier is identical to a global identifier defined in the model takes precedence over the value associated with the global identifier.
 Note that this introduces the potential for a local parameter definition to shadow a global identifier other than a parameter.
-In SBML's simple symbol system, there is no separation of symbols by class of object; consequently, inside the kinetic law mathematical formula, the value of a local parameter having the same identifier as a species or compartment or other global model entity will override the global value.
+In SBML's simple symbol system, there is no separation of symbols by class of object; consequently, inside the kinetic law mathematical formula, the value of a local parameter having the same identifier as any other global model entity (Compartment, CompartmentType, Event, FunctionDefinition, Model, ModifierSpeciesReference, Parameter, Reaction, Species, SpeciesReference, or SpeciesType) will override the global value, or will provide a value for an identifier that otherwise had no mathematical meaning.
 Modelers and software developers may wish to take precautions to avoid this happening accidentally.